nameless695/JokerCord/README.md

 **ATTENTION.
 Until further notice, the bot only catches Pokemons in the same server of which "spam_channel" pertains.
 PLEASE type a channel ID when the bot asks so, or else the bot will not work.
 This is being worked on and will be fixed in a future update.**

+This bot is under heavy development.
+I am aware not all names are correct and I'm working to find a solution as soon as possible.
 ## Installation

 Just make sure to have installed the last Python version.
 You can download it here: